CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ```

 However, if we run this file with Node, we won't be able to see anything in the terminal.
-As with `Math.round` we need to use the syntax for calling this function.
+As with `Math.round` we need to use the syntax for calling a function.
 So we can add parentheses after the function name to indicate we're calling this function:

 ```js title="example.js"
 console.log("hello there!");
 ```

-Now if we our terminal, we should see the string "hello there!" logged out in the terminal.
+We should see the string "hello there!" logged out in the terminal.

 ### Saving function output